nghiant2710/docs/armel-debian/README-short.txt

-Debian Base image for ARMv7 Devices.
+Debian is a Linux distro composed entirely of free and open-source software.
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.